 October 31, 1940: Famed MGM photographer Eric Carpenter took these lovely photos of Judy.
 Below is a photo of Judy taken at a Halloween party circa October 31, 1940.
 I don’t have any other information about it so if anyone does please share!

-October 31, 1942: For Me And My Gal is still doing boffo business at The Astor.
+October 31, 1942: For Me And My Gal was still doing boffo business at The Astor.
 This full-page ad appeared in the industry trades on October 31st although it’s stamped for November, meaning this copy was received in someone’s office on that date.

 October 31, 1942: Judy and David Rose at the Westside Tennis Club “Dugout Party” with Lee and Helen Bowman.